Custom Dictionaries Translation Services Word Databases

 Notes: Today's word comes straight from Sanskrit but, like all the words that English helps itself to in other languages, it has taken on its own English sense.
 It is a lexical orphan; it has no verb or adjective relatives.

-In Play: Although Hindus still consider mantras sacred, in the English language it has taken on a distinctly pejorative sense: "Every time I ask Mr. Welch for a raise, he repeats his mantra about cutting costs."
+In Play: Although Hindus still consider mantras sacred, in the English language the word has taken on a distinctly pejorative sense: "Every time I ask Mr. Welch for a raise, he repeats his mantra about cutting costs."
 Keep this word away from your children.
 You don't want to hear things like, "Mom!
 I'm sick and tired of your mantra about cleaning up my room!"

 Dr. Goodword, alphaDictionary.com